rwynn/gtm/README.md

 				// handle errors
 				fmt.Println(err)
 			case op:= <-ops:
-				// op will be an insert, delete or update to mongo
+				// op will be an insert, delete, update, or drop to mongo
-				// you can check which by calling op.IsInsert(), op.IsDelete(), or op.IsUpdate()
+				// you can check which by calling
+				// op.IsInsert(), op.IsDelete(), op.IsUpdate(), or op.IsDrop()
 				// op.Data will get you the full document for inserts and updates msg := fmt.Sprintf(`Got op <%v> for object <%v> in database <%v>